Distilled Water For Hair: Benefits And How To Use

 Many experts recommend washing your hair with distilled water instead of hard water.
 We have listed the top five benefits of distilled water that will help your hair become healthier.
 Check out the infographic below to learn more!

-Distilled water is commonly used in the formulations of many skin and hair care products.
-There are many benefits of using distilled water for hair over hard water.
+Knowing how to protect your hair from hard water is important, as hard water can lead to mineral buildup that negatively impacts hair health.
 However, research on hard water and its negative effects are contradictory.
 Anecdotal evidence supports the use of distilled water and its perks.
 There are no known drawbacks associated with this water sample.
-We suggest you experience these advantages distilled water offers for your hair yourself and notice any discernible differences.
-Consult your healthcare professional in case any hair troubles arise.
+We suggest you experience these advantages distilled water offers for hair nourishment and notice any discernible differences.
+Consult your healthcare professional in case any hair growth troubles arise.

 Frequently Asked Questions